m-n/much-todo/README.md

 slime-repl integration
 ----------------------

 The following function is adjusted from the slime sources.
 It is an elisp function which determines the display of slime's prompt.
-If you replace slime's version with this version of the function and push :much-todo to *features* in your lisp image, the slime prompt will display as in the example above.
+If you replace slime's version with this version of the function, the slime prompt will display as in the example above.

 Known Issue: Occasionally this seems to be hanging my prompt, requiring a C-c C-c or C-g C-g to unhang it.

     (defun slime-repl-insert-prompt ()
-      "Insert the prompt (before markers!).
-    Set point after the prompt.
-    Return the position of the prompt beginning.

-        If `slime-repl-suppress-prompt' is true, does nothing and returns nil."
       (goto-char slime-repl-input-start-mark)
       (if slime-repl-suppress-prompt
           (unless (bolp) (insert-before-markers "\n"))